NurcanDemir/coffe-website/README.md

 # ☕ Coffee Website

-This project is a modern and stylish website design for coffee shops, built using **HTML, CSS, and FontAwesome**.
+This project is a modern and stylish web-site design for coffee shops, built using **HTML, CSS, and FontAwesome**.

 ## 🚀 Features
 - Responsive (Mobile-friendly) design 📱